 #9 – Duck Tales

-In an era where most popular kids franchises were being turned into god-awful platformer games, Duck Tales became the exception.
-It was released on the NES in 1989, and excelled in nearly every department.
+In an era where most popular kid’s franchises were being turned into god-awful platforming games, Duck Tales became the exception.
+It was released for the NES in 1989, and excelled in nearly every department.
 Cool enemies?
 Check.
 Awesome levels?
 Check.
 Tight controls?
 Check.
 Multiple Endings?
 Check.
 Incredible soundtrack?
 Oh, hell yeah.

-Every track on the game was fantastic, but I don’t think anything can sum it up quite like the most famous song from the game – The Moon.
+Every track on the game was fantastic, but I don’t think anyone can argue with the decade-spanning impact of the game’s amazing standout track: The Moon.

 #8 – Castlevania (series)